svalinn/DAGMC/doc/usersguide/get_install.rst

 If these do not apply to you, please modify your steps accordingly.

-     *(For a shortcut to installing DAG-MCNP5.1.51 you may be able to use the DagmcBuildPackage .)*
+     *(For a shortcut to installing DAG-MCNP5.1.60 you may be able to use the build_dagmc_stack.bash script .)*

 CGM
 ````